 Top pairings

-Cider seems to be on the verge of going through the same quality revolution as beer did a few years ago.
+Cider has been going through the same quality revolution as beer did a few years ago.
 In the last 12 months I’ve tasted more interesting ciders than I have in the last 12 years.

-There are many different styles, obviously but here are the type of foods I think suit cider best and some avenues that I think might be worth exploring:
+There are many different styles, obviously, but here are the type of foods I think pair best with cider and some avenues that I think might be worth exploring:

 Creamy or cider-based sauces